phonometrica/phonometrica/docs/scripting/plugins.rst

 =======

-Dolmen can be extended with plugins, which are written in JSON and the `Lua <http://www.lua.org>`_ scripting language.
+Phonometrica can be extended with plugins, which are written in JSON and the `Lua <http://www.lua.org>`_ scripting language.
-When it starts up, Dolmen loads all plugins which are located in the system plugin directory or in the user plugin directory.
+When it starts up, Phonometrica loads all plugins which are located in the system plugin directory or in the user plugin directory.
 Plugins can be redistributed as ZIP files (the ``.zip`` extension is compulsory).
 To install a plugin, go to ``File > Install plugin...`` and choose the ZIP